VAT for E-commerce in the EU

 The Critical FBA Warehouse Exception

-When you use Amazon FBA and your goods are stored in a German warehouse, a sale to a German consumer is not a distance sale from Estonia — it is a domestic German sale.
-This transaction is completely outside the OSS scheme and requires a German VAT registration.
+When you use Amazon FBA and your goods are stored in a German warehouse, a sale to a German consumer is not a distance sale from Estonia — it is a domestic German sale (both goods and buyer are in Germany).
+This transaction is completely outside the OSS scheme.
+OSS only covers cross-border movement.
+A domestic German sale requires a German VAT registration, German VAT return filing, and German VAT remittance.

 Section 3 — Place of Supply: Digital Services and E-content